-- \ TAB Key this key effects a typewriter-tab function.
-The cursor will jump from tab position to tab position across the screen and then go to the next tab on the next line. - \ BACK TAB Key performs a typewriter BACK TAB function.

-4-2-5.
-NUMERIC PAD FUNCTIONS

-\ The numeric pad keys are a duplication of the numeric and period keys in the main CHARACTER SET GROUP section of the keyboard.
+- \ TAB Key this key effects a typewriter tab function.
+The cursor will jump from tab position to tab position across the screen and then go to the next tab on the next line. - \ BACK TAB Key performs a typewriter tab function.
+The cursor will jump back to the preceding tab postion. - 4-2-5.
+NUMERIC PAD FUNCTIONS - \ The numeric pad keys are a duplication of the numeric and period keys in the main CHARACTER SET GROUP section of the keyboard.
 They are provided for convenience.
 In addition the "5" key has a nipple at its center.
 This feature assists you to easily locate the "5" key by touch.